gakshat993-blip/meowmeow/README.md

-this is a proeject for my love
+this is a project for my love